 God says: “To build a good relationship with God is a top priority for anyone believing in God; everyone should treat it as the most important task and as their major life event” (“How Is Your Relationship With God?”).
-We can see from God’s words that establishing a normal relationship with God in one’s faith in God is a truth of the utmost importance.
+We can see from God’s words that establishing a normal relationship with God in one’sis a truth of the utmost importance.
 If we wish to pursue God’s commendation and serve God’s will, only through having a normal relationship with God can these things be achieved.
 If we do not have a normal relationship with God, then we do not deserve to be called believers—that is why establishing a normal relationship with God is so important.
 So how are we to establish a normal relationship with God?
 Below is a simple fellowship of the four principles.

 1.One must give one’s heart to God and allow God to take charge, pray and interact genuinely with God, and thus one will obtain the guidance of the work of the Holy Spirit.

 The Bible says: “Keep your heart with all diligence; for out of it are the issues of life” (Proverbs 4:23).
-The Lord Jesus said: “But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him” (John 4:23).
+The Lord: “But the hour comes, and now is, when the true worshippers shall worship the Father in spirit and in truth: for the Father seeks such to worship Him” (John 4:23).
 God sets great store by the heart of man.
 Though sometimes we may not say our prayers to God, or we get busy with our jobs, our hearts still draw close to God, God has a place in our hearts, and our hearts obey God in everything we do.
 In this way, we are able to obtain the guidance, leadership, enlightenment and illumination of the Holy Spirit, and our relationship with God becomes ever more normalized.
 Therefore, the most important principle to establishing a normal relationship with God is to quiet our hearts before God.

 We live nowadays in this world of infinite distractions, and our fast-paced lives mean that our hearts end up occupied with all manner of people, events and things, thereby giving us very little time to quiet ourselves before God, draw close to God and contemplate God.
 Because our hearts are often drawn away from God, and because we cannot give our hearts to God, much less obey God in our hearts, we are therefore incapable of obtaining the work of the Holy Spirit, we are without God’s guidance and leadership in our lives, we often end up overworked and exhausted in both body and mind as we busy ourselves with all the various people, events and things in our lives, and nothing we do turns out well.
 But we have all certainly experienced that, when we quiet our hearts before God, when we look to God and rely on God with our hearts, and we seek the truth in all things, we are then able to obtain God’s guidance and leadership, we become aware of what actions conform with God’s will, what actions cannot satisfy God and, through prayer, we become able to forsake our flesh and let go of the things which are at odds with God’s will.
 Moreover, when our relationship with God becomes normalized, we have God’s guidance in all things, we can have a more accurate perspective on problems, we can discover the shortcomings and deficiencies in our actions in a timely way, and we can find the right path and achieve twice the result with half the effort in the things we do.
 From this, we can see that, if we wish to establish a normal relationship with God, then giving our hearts to God is of the utmost importance.
 If we wish to achieve this, then we must consciously pray more to God and frequently contemplate God’s love and grace.
 That way, we will be moved by the Spirit of God without us even being aware of it, and we will then be able to live always in God’s presence.